SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 a uniform random number generate within the bounds.
 If it is unbounded, it will use a uniform value in [0,1].
-If the parameter corresponds to the result of a previous measurement with mean $\mu$ and standard deviation $\sigma$, then the initial values will be pulled from a gaussian random number generator.
+If the parameter corresponds to the result of a previous measurement with mean $\mu$ and standard deviation $\sigma$, then the initial values will be pulled from a Gaussian random number generator.

 When to use
 -----------